The first mile of a marathon feels a lot shorter than the last mile.

 FluentU’s content is organized by level, so you can skip right to the advanced stuff.
 Plus, FluentU will remember what you’ve learned and suggest further videos based on that information, so you get a truly purposeful, personalized learning experience.

 Got a busy schedule and not sure when you can fit videos in?
-Take your learning on the go with the FluentU mobile app, so you can enjoy entertaining French videos on public transit, waiting in line at the bank or any other free moment you have.
+Take your learning on the go with the FluentU mobile app for iOS or for Android, so you can enjoy entertaining French videos on public transit, waiting in line at the bank or any other free moment you have.

 4. Read YouTube Comments